Training and development of your employees is a critical investment for any successful business – after all, they are your most important asset.

 Most employees have some weaknesses in their skills.
-A failure to address these weaknesses and support employees to develop these areas can end up costing an organisation far more than the investment of a training program.
+A failure to address these weaknesses and support employees to develop these areas can cost an organisation far more than the investment of a training program.

-A training and development program brings all employees to a higher level so they all have similar skills and knowledge.
-This helps reduce any weak links within the organisation who rely heavily on others.
+A training and development program brings all employees to a higher level giving them similar skills and knowledge.
+This helps reduce any weak links within the organisation that rely heavily on others.
 Providing the necessary training creates an overall knowledgeable workforce with employees who can take over for one another as needed, work on teams or work independently without constant help and supervision from others.

-High employee turnover rates have a negative impact on your employer branding, employee engagement and profitability.
-While there’s no magic wand you can wave to stop good employees leaving, you can take steps to ensure that there are no incentives for them to look elsewhere.
+High employee turnover rates harm your employer branding, employee engagement and profitability.
+While there’s no magic wand you can wave to stop good employees from leaving, you can take steps to ensure that there are no incentives for them to look elsewhere.

 On average, the Fortune 100 “Best Companies to Work For” provide 73 hours of training for full-time employees, compared to 38 hours delivered by others.
 These organisations also had 65 per cent less employee turnover than other organisations in the same sector.

-As the competition for talent is growing organisations need to continually review and improve their employer branding and employee value propositions.
+As the talent competition grows, organisations need to continually review and improve their employer branding and employee value propositions.
 Offering an employee development program as part of your perks and benefits is an excellent way to stand out above your competitors, attract high-quality candidates and retain your high-quality employees.

-To discuss your training needs and how Delphinium can support you in the training and development of your employees contact us to arrange your free no obligation consultation.
+To discuss your training needs and how Delphinium can support you in your employees’ training and development, contact us to arrange your free no obligation consultation.

 Author: Gemma Rolstone | Published 24th July 2018